 The Welding Technology Program is designed to prepare students for entry-level employment in welding and related occupations.
 The competency-based curriculum combines classroom instruction with extensive hands-on training and practical exercises to develop knowledge and skill in the most common welding and metal cutting processes used in industry.

 Graduates may work in manufacturing, the construction trades, or in maintenance and repair positions.
 Some welders may work as “fitters” or “fabricators” who interpret drawings, plan projects, and use a variety of tools and machines to complete work.
 With experience and a strong technical background, welders may advance into leadership positions or within quality control.
-See Automotive, Welding, and Manufacturing » Welding Technology for more career and employment information.
+See Automotive, Welding, & Manufacturing » Welding Technology for more career and employment information.

 At the completion for the Welding Technology Program, the successful student will be able to:

 - Demonstrate the ability to identify, analyze, and synthesize relevant data to problem solve in a welding environment

 - Demonstrate effective oral, written, and graphical communication skills appropriate to the welding industry